Dalyston

-Dalyston /ˈdælistɒn/ is a seaside town located 125 km south east of Melbourne via the South Gippsland and Bass Highways, in the Bass Coast Shire of Gippsland, Victoria, Australia.
+Dalyston /ˈdælistɒn/ is a town located 125 km south east of Melbourne via the South Gippsland and Bass Highways, in the Bass Coast Shire of Gippsland, Victoria, Australia.
 Known originally as a train station at Powlett River near Wonthaggi, it is now the location of the Victorian Desalination Plant, and at the 2011 census, it had a population of 606.
 It's Bass Coast’s fastest-growing suburb, with the 2011 census showing Dalyston’s population more than doubled from 278 residents in 2006 to 606 in 2011.

 Today

 Victorian Desalination Plant

 The Victorian Desalination Plant is a water desalination plant on the Bass Coast in Dalyston, completed in December 2012 on Lower Powlett Road.
 The plant is an integral part of Victoria's water system, supplying water via a series of pipelines.
 As a rainfall-independent source of water it complements Victoria's existing drainage basins.
 It produces high quality water.
 It is a useful resource in times of drought.
 Booked tours are run and plans are underway for Aquasure to open to the public.
 The gates open daily for public access to the 225-hectare park and 8 kilometres of walking, horse riding and cycling tracks.
 The plant is located next to Williamsons Beach and the Wonthaggi Wind Farm.